Iran–Iraq War: Financial support

 Iraq's main financial backers were the oil-rich Persian Gulf states, most notably Saudi Arabia ($30.9 billion), Kuwait ($8.2 billion), and the United Arab Emirates ($8 billion).
 In all, Iraq received $35 billion in loans from the West and between $30 and $40 billion from the Persian Gulf states during the 1980s.

 The Iraqgate scandal revealed that an American branch of Italy's largest bank, Banca Nazionale del Lavoro (BNL) relied partially on U.S. taxpayer-guaranteed loans to funnel $5 billion to Iraq from 1985 to 1989.
 In August 1989, when FBI agents raided the Atlanta branch of BNL, branch manager Christopher Drogoul was charged with making unauthorised, clandestine, and illegal loans to Iraq—some of which, according to his indictment, were used to purchase arms and weapons technology.
-According to the Financial Times, Hewlett-Packard, Tektronix, and Matrix Churchill's branch in Ohio were among the companies shipping militarily useful technology to Iraq under the eye of the U.S. government.
+Hewlett-Packard, Tektronix, and Matrix Churchill were among the companies shipping military technology to Iraq under the eye of the U.S. government.

 Iran

 While the United States directly fought Iran, citing freedom of navigation as a major casus belli, it also indirectly supplied some weapons to Iran as part of a complex and illegal programme that became known as the Iran–Contra affair.
 These secret sales were partly to help secure the release of hostages held in Lebanon, and partly to make money to help the Contras rebel group in Nicaragua.
 This arms-for-hostages agreement turned into a major scandal.

 Israel supported Iran in its war against Iraq through the supply of military equipment including spare parts for fighter jets, missile systems, ammunition and tank engines.
 Israel's motivations for supporting Iran stemmed from a fear of what would have become if Iraq came out victorious and as an opportunity to create business for the Israeli arms industry.

 North Korea was a major arms supplier to Iran, often acting as a third party in arms deals between Iran and the Communist bloc.
 Support included domestically manufactured arms and Eastern-Bloc weapons, for which the major powers wanted deniability.
 Among the other arms suppliers and supporters of Iran's Islamic Revolution, the major ones were Libya, Syria, and China.
-According to the Stockholm International Peace Institute, China was the largest foreign arms supplier to Iran between 1980 and 1988.
+China was the largest foreign arms supplier to Iran between 1980 and 1988.

 Syria and Libya, breaking Arab solidarity, supported Iran with arms, rhetoric and diplomacy.
 However, Libya then distanced itself from Iran from 1987, criticising Tehran's attitude and restoring diplomatic relations with Iraq.